BlackThrive/ExtractSS/README.md

 ```

  The output of this function is a list containing three elements:
 -	result: This is the data frame containing the acquired stop records.
-Can be assigned as a named data frame using, e.g., if function output has been called data, data frame can be assigned as `df <- data[[1]]`.
 -	missing_entries: Data frame which records any local authorities  for which no data was acquired.
 -	server_errors: Data frame which records any unresolved server errors (i.e., cases where the function stopped trying the POST request).